zonca/italianschoolsd-website/site/content/news/italian-for-travelers-san-diego.md

 <a href="https://italianschoolsd.square.site/shop/italian-for-travelers/HIZJQCNGIMD7FJ26PVOPURRQ" class="btn raise">Enroll now via our shop</a>
 </div>

+### Tips and tricks for travelling to Italy

+As part of this program, we will also offer a 1-hour presentation free for all Italian school students, on April 17th and May 29th, about:

+"Planning a trip to Italy this year?
+Learn some practical tips and tricks to make your Italian vacation smoother and more enjoyable"

+Presented by Jean Rivaldi of [Vero Viaggio](https://veroviaggio.com).

 ### Cancellation policy

 Full refund 1 week before the first class, just [contact us](/contact), no refunds afterwards.